Yrgarcia/EMSSG/README.md

 # EMSSG

 This is an attempted reimplementation of the EMSSG model proposed by [Ghanimifard et al. (2015)](https://aclweb.org/anthology//R15-1029).
+It includes preprocessing steps such as tokenizing, POS-tagging and aligning the Europarl Parallel Corpus, training an enriched multi-sense skip-gram model and a preposition sense classification system for prepositions.

 ## Getting Started
 After cloning the project, the file structure should not be altered, as some functions depend on it.